52binge/52binge.blog.source/_posts/English/speaking/2022-p2-3-broken-then-repaired.md

 1. All students/colleague and I do not like this rule.
 2. I think we should follow the developed countries and everyone should be allowed to wear the clothes he likes according to his personality
-3. Everybody can express their creativity and style by wearing different clothes.
+3. Everybody can express their creativity and style **by wearing different clothes**.

 Wed 20:30